-- i) Demonstrate an understanding of how the laboratory health and safety policies, controlling legislation and appropriate procedures of risk assessment (e.g. RIDDOR, clinical governance) for the specialty.
-(HCPC SoP 15, 15.2, 15.3) - ii) Demonstrate an understanding of the potential hazards associated with the handling of tissue and other biological products in the specialty.
+- i) Demonstrate an understanding of how the laboratory health and safety policies, controlling legislation and appropriate procedures of risk assessment (e.g. RIDDOR, clinical governance) for the speciality.
+(HCPC SoP 15, 15.2, 15.3) - ii) Demonstrate an understanding of the potential hazards associated with the handling of tissue and other biological products in the speciality.
 (HCPC SoP 15, 15.2, 15.6) - iii) Demonstrate the ability to establish safe environments for practice, which minimise risks to service users, those treating them and others, including the use of hazard control and infection control.
 (HCPC SoP 15, 15.1, 15.2, 15.5,) This includes: - determining when it is not possible to work safely and take remedial action in order to work in accordance with laboratory safety protocols.
 (HCPC SoP 15.2) - confirming that work is carried out with due respect to different types of hazards including fire, electrical, biological, chemical, radiation, moving and handling and the use of visual display units.
 (HCPC 15.3) - knowing the correct use of personal protective equipment and how this applies to each biohazard category.
-(HCPC SoP 15.4) - knowing the risks associated with specimens (fixed and unfixed), clinical waste and equipment and describe the correct procedure for handling samples that may contain hazard group 2, 3 and 4 pathogens.
-(HCPC 15.5)
+(HCPC SoP 15.4) - knowing the risks associated with specimens (fixed and unfixed), clinical waste and equipment and describe the correct procedure for handling samples that may contain hazard group 2, 3 and 4 pathogens.(HCPC 15.5) - knowing the immunisation requirements for the laboratory staff and the role of occupational health.
+(HCPC SoP 15.7)